Crunchy Salmon Cakes with Greek Yogurt Sauce

 - 1/4 teaspoon capers, drained and chopped

 - Place salmon on a baking sheet coated with cooking spray; sprinkle with 1/8 teaspoon pepper.
-Bake, uncovered, at 350° for 14-17 minutes or until fish flakes easily with a fork.
+Bake, uncovered, at 350° until fish flakes easily with a fork, 14-17 minutes.
 Cool slightly; remove skin, if necessary.
-Transfer salmon to a shallow dish; refrigerate, covered, for 2 hours or until chilled.
+Transfer salmon to a shallow dish and cover; refrigerate until chilled, about 2 hours.

 - In a large skillet, heat oil over medium-high heat.
 Add onion; cook and stir until tender.
 Stir in parsley.